mwarddev/showcase/README.md

 All fonts have been imported from [Google Fonts](https://fonts.google.com/).

-For tiles and subtitles the Oswald and Dancing Script fonts have been used and the Roboto Serif font for all other text.
+For titles and subtitles the Oswald and Dancing Script fonts have been used and the Roboto Serif font for all other text.

 #### Iconography